-K. Deferred Inflows / Outflows of Resources
+J. Deferred Inflows / Outflows of Resources

 The District's governmental activities and governmental funds report a separate section for deferred inflows of resources.
 This separate financial statement element deferred inflows of resources represents an acquisition of net position that applies to a future period and so will not be recognized as an inflow of resources (revenue) until that time.
-On the fund balance sheet, the District reports unavailable revenue from property taxes.
-On the statement of net position, the District reports unavailable revenue from property taxes and pension-related amounts.
+The item, unavailable revenue, is reported in the governmental funds balance sheet and statement of net position.
+The District reports unavailable revenue from property taxes.
+On the government-wide statement of net position, the District also reports deferred inflows of resources from pension-related amounts.
 These amounts are deferred and recognized as an inflow of resources in the period that the amounts become available or the period for which they are levied and budgeted.